{{ summaryTitle }}

 Can I paste rows from a spreadsheet?

 Yes.
-Paste comma-separated, tab-separated, or pipe-separated rows in the order topic, minutes, owner, desired outcome, and prep note.
-A first row that looks like topic plus minutes is treated as a header and skipped.
+Paste rows in the order topic, minutes, owner, desired outcome, and prep note.
+Comma-separated, tab-separated, and pipe-separated rows are accepted, and a first row that looks like a topic/minutes header is skipped.

-Overbooked means planned agenda minutes are greater than Meeting length.
-The summary shows the overrun minutes, and Facilitation Brief tells you to remove, shorten, or split at least that much time.
+Agenda overbooked means planned agenda minutes are greater than Meeting length.
+The summary shows the overrun minutes, and Timebox fit states how much time must be removed, shortened, or split.

 Why did a parking lot row appear?

-A parking lot and decision buffer row appears when at least 5 spare minutes remain after opening, topic rows, and closeout.
-Smaller spare reserves are folded into closeout.
+A parking lot and decision buffer row appears when at least 5 spare minutes remain after opening, topic rows, and base closeout.
+Smaller spare reserves are added to closeout.

 Glossary: